carmelolg/JCAL/README.md

 `X` is a set of cell's neighbors (the most common neighborhood implementation are [MOORE](https://en.wikipedia.org/wiki/Moore_neighborhood) and [VON NEUMANN](https://en.wikipedia.org/wiki/Von_Neumann_neighborhood)

- `o` is the transaction function.
+ `o` is the transition function.
 This function implement the evolution of the natural or artificial phenomena represented by a Cellular Automata.

 Thanks to this mathematic model, it's possibile represent a lot of natural phenomena like landslides, lava flows and so on...